Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Time-dependent multi-product formula

-The errors of the MPF are also essential for determining its gate complexity.
-For time-independent MPF errors, the existence of the commutator scaling has been reported~\cite{low2019-mpf,zhuk2024-mpf}, and recently, their explicit formula available for well-conditioned time-independent MPFs has been proven in a rigorous way~\cite{aftab2024-mpf}.
 In contrast, MPFs for time-dependent Hamiltonians are poorly understood.
-While Ref.~\cite{watkins-2024-clock} implies the existence of the commutator scaling for time-dependent cases, any explicit formula explicitly expressed by commutators has not been derived yet.
+Ref.~\cite{watkins-2024-clock} has provided the construction of time-dependent MPFs, and obtained their error bound and cost.
+Although they imply the existence of the commutator scaling for time-dependent cases, any formula explicitly expressed by commutators has not been derived yet.
+Thus, it still remains an open problem whether the time-dependent MPFs can simulate time-dependent systems exponentially faster than the time-dependent PFs with respect to the inverse error $1/\varepsilon$ while keeping the system-size efficiency brought by the commutator scaling.

-In this section, we give an explicit error bound having the commutator scaling for the time-dependent MPF in a similar strategy for the PF.
+In this section, we give an error bound having the commutator scaling for the time-dependent MPF in a similar strategy for the time-dependent PFs.
 We clarify the relationship between the time-independent and -dependent MPFs in Section~\ref{Subsec:MPF_relation}.
-We give the explicit error bound by evaluating the one for the time-independent case with infinite-dimension in Section~\ref{Subsec:MPF_error}, while its detailed derivation is provided in Appendix~\ref{A_Sec:MPF}.
-Section~\ref{Subsec:MPF_Examples} discusses the gate count for simulating a simple Hamiltonian based on the time-dependent MPF.
+We give the error bound by evaluating the one for the time-independent case with infinite-dimension in Section~\ref{Subsec:MPF_error}, while its detailed derivation is provided in Appendix~\ref{A_Sec:MPF}.
+Section~\ref{Subsec:MPF_Examples} discusses the computational cost of the time-dependent MPF.